logaretm/vee-validate/docs/guide/flags.md

   Notice the additional checks before the actual flag check, this is because the flags aren't actually available until the `mounted()` life cycle event, so to avoid `created()` life cycle errors we need to add those checks.
 :::

+## mapFields helper

-This can become quite tedious if you are referencing multiple flags, so it might be useful to use the `mapFields` helper, which is similar to Vuex's `mapGetters` and `mapActions` as it maps a field object to a computed property.
+These checks can become quite tedious if you are referencing multiple flags, so it might be useful to use the `mapFields` helper, which is similar to Vuex's `mapGetters` and `mapActions` as it maps a field object to a computed property.

 ```js
 import { mapFields } from 'vee-validate'